The Shannaghe Fellowship in Care

 12-point font minimum, double-spaced, numbered pages), for drama or other forms, 10

 pages, in Word or PDF.
+Published work, if it has been published within the last four years, is fine.
 Name any attached files LAST NAME, FIRST INITIAL_ and

 then its GENRE (such as Fiction, Nonfiction, Poetry. etc): we'll anonymize it from

 there.
-Please do not identify the work by where it has been published and do make sure to number your pages!
+Please do not identify work by where it has been published.
+Do make sure to number your pages!

 Eligibility